osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/jupyter.md

 <details>
 <summary>For researchers with accounts on login0N.osgconnect.net access point</summary>
 <br>
-<b>Working in JupyterLab, your account will <b>not</b> be tied to your account on your login0N.osgconnect.net access point.</b>
+<b>Working in OSPool Notebooks, your account will <b>not</b> be tied to your account on your login0N.osgconnect.net access point.</b>
 <br>
 <br>
-JupyterLab is run on only our <code>uw.osg-htc.org access points</code>.
+OSPool Notebooks are run on only our <code>uw.osg-htc.org access points</code>.
 This means your OSPool account will not be recognized.
-Therefore, while you are welcome to upload data to your JupyterLab instance and to use the 8 CPUs and 16 GB memory available to your instance to submit HTCondor jobs and analyze data, <b>we recommend you request an account on a <code>uw.osg-htc.org access points</code> access point to be able to run full OSPool workflows and to avoid having data deleted upon logging out.</b>
+Therefore, while you are welcome to upload data to your OSPool Notebooks instance and to use the 8 CPUs and 16 GB memory available to your instance to submit HTCondor jobs and analyze data, <b>we recommend you request an account on a <code>uw.osg-htc.org access points</code> access point to be able to run full OSPool workflows and to avoid having data deleted upon logging out.</b>
 <br>
 </details>

 <details>
 <summary>For researchers with guest access on an OSPool access point</summary>
 <br>
-<b>Our JupyterLab instance is a great way to see if you would like to request an account on an OSPool access point or to practice small High Throughput Computing workflows without needing an OSPool account. </b>
+<b>Our OSPool Notebooks instance is a great way to see if you would like to request an account on an OSPool access point or to practice small High Throughput Computing workflows without needing an OSPool account. </b>
 <br>
 <br>
 Your instance has HTCondor pre-installed, which allows you to practice the job submission process required to use OSG resources.
 Your instance will have 8 CPUs and 16 GB of memory available to your computations.
-We encourage you to also attend our twice-a-month trainings (where you can use your Jupyter instance to follow along).
-At any time, you are welcome to request a full account that will allow you to submit jobs to the OSPool using a JupyterLab interface.
+We encourage you to also attend our twice-a-month trainings (where you can use your OSPool Notebooks instance to follow along).
+At any time, you are welcome to request a full account that will allow you to submit jobs to the OSPool using a Jupyter-based interface.
 <br>
 </details>

-<b>For all users, notebooks will time out after an hour an inactivity and may run for a maximum of four hours.
-Timing out will not impact jobs submitted to the OSPool.</b>
+## Read More

+For more information about the JupyterLab interface in general, see the [JupyterLab manual](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html).